 Although algae do not usually have any short term damaging impacts of roof shingles, they badly affects their appearance.
 They taint their beauty by creating black streaks and discoloration that can look unappealing.
 While they might not destroy your roof shingles, they are not desirable either.
-A beautiful rooftop is the dream of every house owner; hence, you might be forced to have roof repair in Northern Kentucky due to presence of algae.
+A beautiful rooftop is the dream of every house owner; hence, you might be forced to have roof repair in St. Simons Island Georgia due to presence of algae.
 This is exactly what algae dent and why you also need to prevent their growth on your roof shingles by all means.

 Long term damage